 - In Stuck on Earth, Ketchvar III, a slug/snail-like alien, shoves himself up Tom Filber's nose and takes control of his brain.

-- A more benevolent, and yet sad, example occurs in short shoty Gastarbeiter (guest worker) by Leonid Kogan.
-In it people get contacted by some incorporeal entities that, in their natural dwelling, cannot perceive anything, but can possess people and live through them.
-Any experience, even the most tedious or unpleasant from human POV, is a blessing to them, so they offer people to supplant their minds for such occasions.
-At first it seems mutually beneficial: entities promise to take care of their host's body, act naturally and avoid making any crucial decisions, postponing them until the host "returns", and the host kind of sleeps through the whole time, but retains all the memories afterwards.
-The sad part is that people get addicted to skipping larger and larger parts of their lives, some of them even "committing suicide" by forfeiting their bodies to symbionts permanently.
+- A more benevolent, and yet sad, example occurs in the Gastarbeiter (Guest worker) short story by Leonid Kogan.
+There people get contacted by incorporeal entities who have no senses to speak of in their natural state but can possess people and experience the world through them.
+Any real sensation, even the most tedious or unpleasant, is a blessing to them, so they offer people to supplant their minds for such occasions.
+At first the agreements seem mutually beneficial: the symbionts get their fix, and the hosts kind of sleep through the whole process, retaining only vague memories afterwards.
+There're no obvious catches either: the symbionts never possess people forcefully, they take good care of their hosts' bodies, act naturally and postpone any crucial decisions until the host "returns".
+The sad part is that people get addicted to skipping ever larger parts of their lives, some even "committing suicide" by forfeiting their bodies to symbionts permanently.

 - The nanoswarms in Michael Crichton's Prey eventually turn out to be able to do this

 - The Sad-Eyes in A Confusion of Princes combine this and Mind Rape.
 They are unpleasant bore-grub type things that drill into a host's head and take control of them, using their psychic powers (Psitek) to control dozens of other hosts.
 They're named for their lack of control over their hosts' tear ducts, which makes them appear to be crying.
 This has led to a lot of people with flu being mistaken for Sad-Eye hosts and shot at spaceports.